KP solitons and total positivity for the Grassmannian: From soliton solutions to soliton graphs

+A \emph{line-soliton} is a finite or unbounded line segment in a contour plot (or asymptotic contour plot) which represents a balance between two dominant exponentials in the $\tau$-function.
+Lemma \ref{separating} and \eqref{eq-soliton} provide the equation for a line-soliton.

-The contour plot $\CC_{t_0}(u_A)$ consists of line segments, some of which have finite length, while others are unbounded and extend in the $y$ direction to $\pm \infty$.
-We call these unbounded lines {\it asymptotic} or {\it unbounded} line-solitons.
-Among the finite line segments, some of them represent {\it phase shifts} and have lengths which are determined by the $\kappa$-parameters (see \cite{CK3} for details).
-We will ignore the phase shifts in this paper: they are negligable, provided that each $\kappa_{i+1}-\kappa_i$ is of order $1$, and that we consider contour plots with large scales of $(x,y)$.
-We call the other finite line segments simply {\it line-solitons}.
-Note that each line-soliton represents a balance between two dominant exponentials in the $\tau$-function.
+Each contour plot $\CC(u_A, \t_0)$ and each asymptotic contour plot $\CC_{\a_0}(\mathcal{M})$ consists of line segments, some of which have finite length, while others are unbounded and extend in the $y$ direction to $\pm \infty$.
+The unbounded lines are all line-solitons, which we call {\it unbounded} line-solitons.
+The finite line segments in asymptotic contour plots are all line-solitons, but some of the finite line segments in non-asymptotic contour plots may represent {\it phase shifts}, which have lengths which are determined by the $\kappa$-parameters (see \cite[page 35]{CK3} for details).

-The following lemma is based on the assumption that each line separating two regions in the contour plot is a line-soliton, that is, we ignore the phase shifts. \begin{lemma} \cite[Proposition 5]{CK3} The index sets of the dominant exponentials of the $\tau$-function in adjacent regions of the contour plot in the $xy$-plane are of the form $\{i,m_2,\dots,m_k\}$ and $\{j, m_2,\dots,m_k\}$. \end{lemma}
+\begin{lemma} \cite[Proposition 5]{CK3} Consider a line-soliton in a contour plot.
+The index sets of the dominant exponentials of the $\tau$-function in adjacent regions of the contour plot in the $xy$-plane are of the form $\{i,m_2,\dots,m_k\}$ and $\{j, m_2,\dots,m_k\}$. \end{lemma}

-According to Lemma \ref{separating}, those two exponential terms have $k-1$ common phases, so we call the line separating them a {\it line-soliton of type $[i,j]$}.
+According to Lemma \ref{separating}, those two exponential terms have $k-1$ common phases, so we call the line separating them a {\it line-soliton of type $[i,j]$}, or simply an \emph{$[i,j]$-soliton}.
 Locally we have

 so the equation for this line-soliton is